BirthdayResearch/quantum/README.md

 TODO

-## Operational Transactions
+####

 To change the state of any smart contract, users need to approve the smart contract of the respective token via the `approve()` function first.
 Once approved, user will be able to bridge the token over to DefiChain.

 We are implementing a TimeLock contract that will work as an Admin address for ADMIN ONLY tx.
-There will be 3 days delay on every operational tx except when calling `Withdraw()` function.
+There will be 3 days delay on every operational tx except when calling `Withdraw()` function, TimeLock contract is not able to call this function.

 ### TimeLock Contract Account Permission